- How is small intestine adenocarcinoma treated?

 - Mouth sores.

-Chemotherapy can damage the blood-producing cells of the bone marrow, so you may have low blood cell counts.
+Chemotherapy can also damage the blood-producing cells of the bone marrow, so you may have low blood cell counts.
 This can lead to:

 - An increased risk of infection (caused by a shortage of white blood cells)